Sudhirr1122/Insurance-sale-analysis-Excel-Project/README.md

 - **Premium Amount**: Amount of premium for the insurance policy
 - **Sum Insured**: Total sum insured for the policy

+##for this check  Insurance Sale CS - 2.xlsx

 ##Questions i worked on

 ## Analysis Results and Visualizations